-We find many crawlspaces littered with debris.
-Debris left in your crawlspace is affected by the moisture in your crawlspace.
-Paper, cardboard, wood from construction and insulation is just a small
+We find many Long Island attics and crawlspaces littered with debris.
+Debris left in your attic or crawlspace are affected by moisture in the air.
+Paper, cardboard, wood from construction and insulation are just small

-example of what we find.
-All of the things mentioned above have one thing in common they smell really bad as they decompose.
-Removing the debris from your crawlspace reduces the opportunity for odors and critters.
+examples of what we find.
+All of the things mentioned above have one thing in common: they smell really bad as they decompose.
+Removing the debris from your attic or crawlspace reduces the opportunity for odors and critters.

-There are many sources of moisture that can affect your crawlspace.
-Open vents, lack of a vapor barrier, un-vented appliances, and foundation side wall penetration can all allow enough moisture to keep
+There are many sources of moisture that can affect your attic or crawlspace.
+Open vents, lack of a vapor barrier, un-vented appliances and foundation side wall penetration can all allow enough moisture to keep

-the humidity levels in your crawlspace excessively high, this in turn causes odors to appear and bugs and critters that like damp environments to want to come into your crawlspace.
+the humidity levels excessively high.
+This in turn causes odors to appear, and bugs and critters that like damp environments will want to come and invade your space.

-There are several methods to insulate crawlspaces.
-The most common is standard fiberglass batted insulation placed in the joist cavities; this is referred to as sub-floor insulation.
+There are several methods to insulate your attic or crawlspace.
+The most common method is standard fiberglass batted insulation placed in the joist cavities; this is referred to as sub-floor insulation.
 In our area of the

 of insulating is usually done with a ridged Styrofoam board of several inches.
 In some cases the newer reflective foil insulation is being used as a supplement and to achieve the required R values, some types of this insulation can

 Very often GreenPro Cleaning & Restoration sees sub-floor insulation that is installed incorrectly.
 The two most common problems that usually need to be corrected are insulation that is installed